Pyry-Santahuhta/sds-mobile/readme.md

 # Software development skills: Mobile

-LUT univesity SDS-Mobile course repository.
+LUT university SDS-Mobile course repository.
+The course consisted of Three tasks and a project.

 # Contents